Close to You: Remembering The Carpenters

-Close to You: Remembering The Carpenters is a 100-minute-long documentary that was released on DVD by MPI Home Video.
+Close to You: Remembering The Carpenters is a 100-minute-long documentary that was released on VHS, LASERDISC and DVD by MPI Home Video.
 It features interviews by Richard Carpenter, John Bettis (co-writer), Gary Sims (part-time member), Petula Clark, et al.

 The documentary itself runs for approximately 60 minutes, with a 12-minute encore after the end credits featuring a performance of "(A Place To) Hideaway", the Carpenters' commercial for Morton's Potato Chips, and their performance of "Ave Maria" for the 1978 A Christmas Portrait special.
 The rest of the 100-minute total running time includes the special features (listed below).

 The documentary originally aired as a special on PBS and continues to be made available to PBS stations for rerunning during pledge drives.